OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/external-idp/external-idp-okta.md

         * For each of the environments on your infrastructure (including Lifetime), add a new URI for the Service Center logout page: ``https://<YOUR_ENV>/ServiceCenter/CentralizedLogout_CallbackEndpoint.aspx``

-        * For the Lifetime environment, add a new URI for the Lifetime logout page: ``https://<LT_ENV>/LifeTimeSDK/CentralizedLogoutPage.aspx``

     * **Controlled access**: Select the option that suits your requirements

         ![Screenshot detailing the configuration options for OutSystems Consoles app integration in Okta](images/config-consoles-ok.png "Configuring OutSystems Consoles in Okta")